neuralvis/elpa-mirror/melpa/rmsbolt-readme.txt

-rmsbolt is a package to provide assembly or bytecode output for a source code input file.
+RMSBolt is a package to provide assembly or bytecode output for a source code input file.

 It currently supports: C/C++, OCaml, Haskell, Python, Java, and (limited) Common Lisp.

 Adding support for more languages, if they have an easy manual compilation path from source->assembly/bytecode with debug information, should be much easier than in other alternatives.